flybywiresim/docs/docs/start/autopilot-fbw.md

 #### Not solved or missing (this list is not conclusive)

+##### Fly-By-Wire
+* ❌ High speed protection
+* ❌ High angle of attack (AoA) protection
+* ❌ Alternative Law
+* ❌ Direct Law (in flight)
+* ❌ Simulation of hydraulic system missing -> when engines are off / electric pump is off control surfaces should not work
+* ❌ Ailerons cannot be controlled using the keyboard at the moment (issue with SimConnect events)

 ##### Flight Management

 * ❌ Due to lack of LNAV, the flaws of the default flight plan manager still apply (bank to left or right shortly after TO etc)